llnl/benchpark/docs/example-workflow.rst

    benchpark system init --dest=hpdc-tutorial aws-tutorial instance_type=c7i.12xlarge

 The :code:`benchpark system init` command generates configuration files that describe the system on which you are running.
-The system is specified using a Spack-like specification (i.e., spec).
+The system is specified in a system specification (``system.py``).
 In the command above, the spec (i.e., :code:`aws-tutorial instance_type=c7i.12xlarge`) defines a system running with `our tutorial infrastructure on AWS <https://github.com/llnl/benchpark-tutorial>`_ that uses the `c7i.12xlarge instance type <https://aws.amazon.com/ec2/instance-types/c7i/>`_.

 After running the command above, you should see the following files in the ``hpdc-tutorial`` directory: